Last Updated on July 6, 2026

 Ideal Practice Profile

-Budget-sensitive internal medicine groups seeking outsourced billing continuity.
+Budget-sensitive internal medicine groups seeking outsourced billing with standardized revenue cycle workflows.

 10. ZMed Solutions